 Upon reviewing the analysis there may be one recordkeeper that stands out, this is your winner.
 More often there are two to three recordkeepers that rise to the top, these are your finalists.
 You would request that each finalist deliver a presentation.
 The presentation allows the finalists to provide a more detailed overview of their services and product offering.
 Finalist presentations also afford you the opportunity to ask follow-up questions that may have arisen during the initial analysis.
 Your advisor should participate in the process and act as an advocate on your behalf.
 Often during the finalist presentations there will be one recordkeeper who stands out above the rest, this is your winner.

-By this point you are probably wondering, “why would I ever RFP my plan?!”
+By this point you are probably wondering, “why would I ever issue an RFP for my plan?!”
 While it can be a complex process, it does not have to be.
 By working with an advisor or retirement plan expert, they can project manage the process on your behalf.
 Remember the importance of establishing key search criteria before you begin the process and do your best to evaluate each recordkeeper on a level playing field.
 While it might seem daunting, an RFP is a good opportunity to benchmark your plan against the marketplace to see what other product offerings might be available.
-It is also important to note that just because you RFP your plan does not mean that you are required to make a change.
+It is also important to note that just because you request proposals for your plan does not mean that you are required to make a change.
 At the end of the RFP process, you might ultimately decide that your current recordkeeper remains the best fit for your plan’s needs.

 If you are looking to begin the RFP process and are looking for assistance, I would encourage you to reach out to RSG.
 We would be happy to assist.